 Excellent high-grade materials such as stainless steel surely beat the cast iron grills.
 Since the grill will handle high temperatures, it’s important that they shield you and surrounding appliances from the radiating heat while grilling.
 Even though the grills we listed are very tough, it’s always good if they come with a warranty when you buy them.
 Brands like Weber, Blaze, and Napoleon do offer such.

 304 stainless steel is the unspoken best commercial grade material.
+Most affordable gas grills are made of high-quality stainless steel material including the top model grills of RCS brand.
 It's incredibly durable and lasts longer than other materials on the market.
 They fend against all types of weather or temperature, whether you’re having a cook-out in the blazing sun or warming up in the dead of winter, a stainless steel grill can handle it all.

 Since they're stainless “hence the name”, they show much less wear compared to the other materials as well.
 Of course, like with many things, you get what you pay for.
 For a 304 high-grade stainless steel grill, it's a higher price compared to your run-of-the-mill products.